Mars-Zero/Strafer/README.md

 # Strafer
 A small Greenfoot game in which you control an astronaut.
-Me and my friend, Stoica Mihai, have contributed to this project.
+Me and my friend, Stoica Mihai(https://github.com/KOTerra), have contributed to this project.